cfpb/design-manual/page-components/form-fields.md

 #### Error messaging

-Error minicon and message should appear below the field.
+- Error minicon and message should appear below the field.

-* Text: <a href="../identity/typography.html">Body copy</a>
+- Text: Avenir Next Regular, 16px, Gray (#5a5d61)

 </div>